 More about Narcissists.

-As we move through our series of Narcissism posts, feel free to ask questions and leave comments.
+As we move through our series of Narcissism posts, feel free to ask questions, and leave comments.
 To help you find these posts, below are some links to point you in the right direction.
-Keep in mind that all the posts about narcissists appeared in the narcissism category but links to future posts will not be live until future posts appear.
+Keep in mind that all the posts about narcissists appeared in the narcissism category but links to future posts will not be live until those future posts appear.

 Narcissistic traits.
 Psychology. (coming soon)

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.